derekstavis/derekstavis.github.com/_posts/2013-10-06-fedora-20-on-virtualbox.md

 ---
 layout: post
-title: "Fedora 20 on VirtualBox.
-No Wayland for you!"
+title: "Fedora 20 on VirtualBox: No Wayland for you!"
 category: posts
 ---